YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Watch the scalp response after restarting

 When a topical is restarted, the first week matters.
-I ask patients to watch the skin, not only the hair.
-New burning, spreading redness, rash, swelling, heavy flaking, sharp pain, discharge, or warmth should be reported.
+Watch the skin, not only the hair.
+If burning symptoms after a hair transplant, spreading redness, rash, swelling, heavy flaking, sharp pain, discharge, or warmth appear after the product, report the timing.
 A mild sensation from a product may not be dangerous, but a healing transplant scalp deserves caution.

 Itching can have many causes after FUE.
 Some itching is part of healing, while some is caused by dryness, crusting, product residue, dermatitis, or infection.
-Itching after hair transplant is a useful distinction because the pattern matters.
-If itching begins right after a product restart, that timing is important evidence.
+With itching after hair transplant, timing is often the clue.
+Did it start with crusts, dryness, or washing, or did it begin right after the product came back?

 Do not hide the product because it feels embarrassing or experimental.
 A surgeon can only help if the full timeline is visible.